 The remote control unit is often more versatile and convenient to use than the handheld panel, but it does not replace it entirely.
 There may well be occasions when the remote control is not available or not able to do its job, and at these times you will want to revert to the handheld switch box.
 Since the two systems work in parallel both can be active at the same time, however great care should be taken that both the remote control and the switch panel are not used simultaneously, since conflicts might arise from a motor being switched in both directions at the same time, which will result in the fuse for that motor being blown and requiring time-consuming replacement.

 Keeping a stock of 30A fuses on hand is always a sensible precaution as they are prone to blowing any time a motor is pushed to the limit of its torque, such as can happen when operating in soft sand, and especially when the jockey wheel becomes mired.
 (See Eliminating the Fuses above.)

 Compatible with single and dual battery implementations.

 The Current Guard Unit

 Monitors the current in both motoer circuits and reports to the Remote Control

 Includes Controller, Switch Panel with cutting jig, some connecting cable, WhatsApp and email support.

 You will need additional wire, connectors, and general mounting hardware, depending on your particular installation.
 A 12V gel-cell for an optional dedicated battery is available from security equipment shops will cost about R150.

-Includes 2 x 32A circuit breakers, dual Hall-effect current monitors, fuse replacement plug, wire and crimp lugs: R600.00, due mostly to the very high cost of single-sourced current sensors.
+Includes 2 circuit breakers, dual Hall-effect current monitors, fuse replacement plug, wire and crimp lugs: R850.00.

 PostNet offers a counter-to-counter service for R99 that takes 2 to 3 working days, and this is what many opt for.
 Delivery to your door is available from PostNet at additional cost.